gjnave/Sana-for-Windows/README.md

 16. copy token from huggingface and right click to paste
 17. Press Enter and Confirm
 18. double click run-sana-windows.bat (download of models will begin)
+19. if the URL comes up as 0.0.0.0  copy and paste it into browswer and changet to 127.0.0.1

 ********************************************************************************************************
 <p align="center" style="border-radius: 10px">